Get Started

 defenseclaw init

 The installer fetches the latest release for your platform, drops the binaries into ~/.local/bin/, and writes nothing else — it does not configure DefenseClaw.
 The follow-up defenseclaw init does that interactively.
-Re-running the curl command upgrades in place.
+For an existing installation, use defenseclaw upgrade so DefenseClaw verifies release artifacts, backs up operator state, applies release-owned schema migrations, restarts the gateway, and checks health.
+Re-running the curl installer replaces the installed artifacts but does not provide that complete upgrade transaction.

 If you'd rather skip the wizard entirely (CI, scripted demos), use the zero-prompt sibling instead: